Salsa Classes Brooklyn NY:

 We strongly recommend that you supplement your group salsa classes with private salsa dance lessons to progress more rapidly and not develop any bad habits.

-Salsa dancing in Brooklyn at our Marine Park dance school.
+Salsa Classes Brooklyn at our Marine Park dance school.
 Studio owner Francis Teri and dance teacher Noelia Pozo.
 We are close to Mill Basin, Bergan Beach and Sheepshead Bay.

 Ways To Improve Your Salsa Dancing: